rackerlabs/design-system/_component_design/description-list.md

 ## Vertical layout

-Use vertical key-value pairs when you position multiple pairs beside each other on the body of a page.
+Use vertical description lists when you position multiple lists beside each other on the body of a page.

 {% endcolumn %}